tylerlittlefield/cli/README.md

 Run an example

 1. Open Terminal and go to the `Example` folder.
-2. Run `sh build.sh` script to build sample application.
+2. Run `sh build.sh` to build sample application.
 3. Run `./example alerts` to view all available alerts.

 ![](Assets/alert_example.png)